home-assistant/home-assistant.io/source/_components/homematic.markdown

 - Sensors (shutter contacts, motion detectors, power meters and more)
 - Simple remote controls

-If you want to see if a specific device you have is supported, head over to the [pyhomematic](https://github.com/danielperna84/pyhomematic/tree/master/pyhomematic/devicetypes) repository and browse through the sourcecode.
+If you want to see if a specific device you have is supported, head over to the [pyhomematic](https://github.com/danielperna84/pyhomematic/tree/master/pyhomematic/devicetypes) repository and browse through the source code.
 A dictionary with the device identifiers (e.g. HM-Sec-SC-2) can be found within the relevant modules near the bottom.

 We automatically detect all devices we currently support and try to generate useful names.
 If you enable name-resolving, we try to fetch names from Metadata (Homegear), via JSON-RPC or the XML-API you may have installed on your CCU.
 Since this may fail this is disabled by default.
 You can manually override the created entities be using Home Assistants [Customizing](https://home-assistant.io/getting-started/customizing-devices/) feature.
 With it you are able to hide entities you don't need to see within the UI.